ramyo564/ramyo564.github.io/_posts/English/6 minutes English/2023-10-02-Making male friends.md

 author_profile: false
 sidebar:
 ---
-It is often thought that men are much worse than women at making and keeping friends.
+# It is often thought that men are much worse than women at making and keeping friends.

 How true is this?
-Neil and Beth discuss this and teach you some useful vocabulary.

 [링크](https://www.bbc.co.uk/learningenglish/english/features/6-minute-english_2023/ep-230914)